 Do you have 1 Saturday left in July available?
 Did one of your weddings cancel and you want to put the date back out there?
 Post about that on social media letting people know that this date is available and what to do if they’d like it before someone else gets it.

 Instagram hashtags are one of the best ways to grow your Instagram account.
 Using the right hashtags helps expose your post (and your brand) to a larger and more targeted audience.
 Hashtags are incredibly important for search on Instagram so you want to make sure you’re showing up under the hashtags your ideal clients are searching for.
+When it comes to choosing your Instagram hashtags, there are some steps you’ll definitely want to take to make sure you’re being as strategic as possible and you can see all of them in this post.

 You only get 1 link on Instagram so why waste it on your homepage?
 Send people to an Instagram-specific landing page where they can easily choose whether they want to read your latest blog post, send an inquiry, review your packages and anything else that’s relevant to your business.
 There are many wedding business marketing ideas specific to Instagram but they all wind up sending people to that 1 link.